Like a Dragon Gaiden: The Man Who Erased His Name

 - 40 % negative mentions

 Overall, the game's replayability is mixed; while some players enjoy the fun side content and minigames that offer significant replay value, others feel that the absence of a new game plus mode and the game's shorter length limit its overall replayability.
-Despite these concerns, many appreciate the quality and quantity of content available, making it worthwhile for repeated playthroughs.
+Despite these concerns, many appreciate the quality and quantity of content available, making it a worthwhile experience.

 “However, side content (aka akame requests if you plan to get to max level) takes pretty long, and all the other activities are pretty fun and replayable.”

 “Like a Dragon Gaiden: The Man Who Erased His Name is definitely not just your typical spin-off.
-This game appears to be so simple even though it really isn't.
 The sheer amount of content and quality this game has makes the price so worth it.
 The minigames are great as always, the combat is great too, and the amount of replayability that you can get out of this game is insane.”

 “There's not much replay value.”